Text Dependent Analysis Toolkit

 The following series of video modules, sponsored by the Pennsylvania Department of Education, have been created to assist educators in understanding and deepening their knowledge of text-dependent analysis questions.

 Text Dependent Analysis (TDA) questions are a new item type on the Pennsylvania System of School Assessment (PSSA) which has been developed in response to the PA Core Standards.
 This item type requires students to closely read and analyze text passages and articulate their analysis in writing using text evidence to substantiate their response.
-This paper summarizes the results of an exploratory study on the range of skills and competencies necessary for successful student performance, how those skills are interrelated, and the impact of targeted professional development on teacher understanding of – and student performance on – reading comprehension, analysis, and essay writing in response to a TDA prompt.
-READ MORE.
+These papers summarize the results of two exploratory studies on the range of skills and competencies necessary for successful student performance, how those skills are interrelated, and the impact of targeted professional development on teacher understanding of – and student performance on – reading comprehension, analysis, and essay writing in response to a TDA prompt.